RichardMidnight/homebridge-pi/README.md

    bash homebridge-pi.sh install

-You can also uninstall using:
+You can also uninstall by typing

    bash homebridge-pi.sh uninstall

 Type "bash homebridge-pi.sh -h"  for standard help.